-Signature on File Signature on File EMS Medical Director EMS Administrator
+Signature on File EMS Administrator

 Purpose:

 A. To establish procedures to be utilized in the field by Sacramento County Emergency Medical Services Agency (SCEMSA) Paramedics, Emergency Medical Technicians (EMT), Emergency Medical Responders (EMR) and Public Safety for the determination of death.